jdmaag73/NOPT/README.md

 # Repository content

-This repository is basically a fork of https://github.com/ChampSim/ChampSim.
+This repository is basically a fork of https://github.com/ChampSim/ChampSim, at the version that was used during the work.
 Some changes have been made to the ChampSim simulator to add features required to conduct the research.

-The NOPT folder is new, and includes the following folder structure:
+The NOPT folder is new, and includes the following subfolders:

 - policies: Stores several Linux x64 binaries that can be directly run to reproduce the mentioned work.
 It also includes a script (make.sh) to build those binaries starting from the ChampSim libreries and the source code.
 - policies/pseudocode: Pseudo-code for NOPTb-miss.
 - policies/src: Source code for all policies simulated in the work.
 - policies/inc: Header files.
 - policies/lib: Intermediate ChampSim libraries
 - workloads: Composition of the 4-core and 8-core workload set used to perform the evaluations in the paper.
-The set of traces is the same used for the 2nd Cache Replacement Championship (CRC-2), that can be found from this link. (http://bit.ly/2t2nkUj)
+The set of traces is the same used for the 2nd Cache Replacement Championship (CRC-2), and can be downloaded from (http://bit.ly/2t2nkUj).

 # Reproducing the work